MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 ## Similar storage folders

-There are other UWP storage APIs similar to LocalFolder that can be exposed the same way through OPFS directory handles.
+There are other UWP storage APIs similar to LocalFolder that can be exposed the same way through OPFS directory handles, but are not currently planned to be supported at this time.

 * [LocalCacheFolder](https://learn.microsoft.com/en-us/uwp/api/windows.storage.applicationdata.localfolder?view=winrt-22621)
 * [RoamingFolder](https://learn.microsoft.com/en-us/uwp/api/windows.storage.applicationdata.roamingfolder?view=winrt-22621)